About/Exhibit Guidelines

 other programs:

 works presents the studio hall gallery: Works has begun to program the common hallway space at Open San José adjacent to Works’ main gallery space.
 We are developing criteria and looking to install track lighting in this space as soon as practical.
-Meanwhile, come to see the first solo exhibit in this space by Valentino Loyola titled “Generation Loss.”

 performance and music: since its inception, Works/San José has been the performance art venue in the south bay presenting an eclectic array of artists.
-This program includes monthly Well-RED readings presented with Poetry Center San José (pcsj.org), and bi-monthly Flash Fiction Forum (flashfictionforum.com).
+This program includes monthly Well-RED readings presented with Poetry Center San José (pcsj.org), and quarterly Flash Fiction Forum (flashfictionforum.com).
 Contact Works about presenting performance art, music, film, spoken word, etc.

 artist development: Works provides educational professional development opportunities for artists at every level of career development, including workshops, lectures, and creative events.
 The exhibition programs at Works/San José are unique professional development opportunities in which artists/curators are assisted and/or mentored through the production of their exhibition.